Firesphere/silverstripe-solr-search/docs/02-Solr.md

 # Installing Solr

-Advised is to use the latest Solr version.
+It is advised is to use the latest Solr version.
 At the time of writing, this is version 8.3.0.

-In this guide, it's assumed you are running on a Linux based host.
+In this guide, it's assumed you are running on a Linux-based host.

 ## Requirements